Book TravelContact

 Campervans are especially popular in places like Iceland, Scotland, and Norway, where hiking and camping are popular activities.
 You can find campervans for as little as 60 EUR a day, which is a great deal if you are traveling with a friend and the price includes a place to sleep.
 Use the "park4night" app to find free or cheap places to park overnight in Europe.

-In many European countries, drivers from outside the country must have an International Driving Permit.
+In many Europe Most Beautiful Places, drivers from outside the country must have an International Driving Permit.
 You can buy one in your own country for about 20 EUR before you leave.
-(It’s basically a copy of your license in different languages.)
+(It's basically a copy of your license in different languages.)
 Also, keep in mind that renting a car with an automatic transmission costs about twice as much as renting a car with a standard transmission.

 6. Travel by Hitchhiking